andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 I remember from my film study it's a constantly flowing series of 8 step down & backs.
 I think I can handle that.

-Mark divides the group into manageable chunks and watches everyone walk 8 step laps without music.
+Mark divides the group into groups of a dozen or so auditioners and watches everyone walk 8 step laps without music.

 1-2-3-4-5-6-7-8 pivot
 1-2-3-4-5-6-7-8 pivot